APLmath/sample-fs-and-search-repro/README.md

 Notice that in the output console, there are supposed to be 5 results, but only 3 are shown in the search results UI:

 ![](images/inconsistent-search-results.png)

+Additionally, after some time, all the results disappear.